How to make the most of a short cruise

 Choose between the ship or the destination

-When you book a short cruise holiday you will typically have your place on a small to mid-sized ship – the Ambience here at Ambassador Cruise Line is classed as a small ship, for example.
+When you book a short cruise holiday you will typically have your place on a small to mid-sized ship – Ambience is classed as a small ship, for example.
 This means you have the joys of an intimate experience while still having your choice of entertainment and dining options.
 It does also mean you will be able to see much more of the vessel than on one of the bigger ships.
 But this is where timing becomes an issue.
 You may have booked your mini cruise to relax and unwind, which makes staying on board and enjoying all that the ship has to offer your prerogative.
 Or you could be looking for a weekend break to see the sights of a new city.
 Either way, you can’t really have the best of both worlds.

 Particularly if your trip is only two or three days, you just don’t have the time to really embrace both.
 This points back to what we said in our planning and preparation section.
 If you know that your cruise is visiting a destination you particularly want to see, then you can set about making a checklist of sights.